dikortis/LetsTalkETC/Episodes/Episode_13.md

 **Daniele Levi:**
- you you have
+ you have
-your original document and then you also have a proof which is a JSON file that has all the siblings and by siblings we mean the sibling hashes that k need to reconstruct the path from your document to the route that was embedded on the blockchain
+your original document and then you also have a proof which is a JSON file that has all the siblings and by siblings we mean the sibling hashes that need to reconstruct the path from your document to the route that was embedded on the blockchain